-When I was a little girl, we didn’t go on fancy holidays.
+When I was a little girl, we didn’t go on holidays abroad.
 I didn’t have a sunny holiday abroad until I was 21.
 When I was young we tended to do camping holidays and I always remember camping at Flamingo Land fondly.
-My sister isn’t keen on holidays abroad and always books British resorts for her and her family to go on.
-After our awful Spanish holiday last May, we decided to just do British holidays with the kids this year.
-So when my sister booked to go to Flamingo land for a long weekend I thought we would book a weekend trip alongside them for nostalgia’s sake.
-This blog post is a review of Flamingo Land holidays.
-If you get a better sense of things visually then do scroll to the bottom of this post where there is a YouTube video of our trip.
+My parents once took us camping to Flamingo Land for 2 weeks!
+As an adult I feel for their backs just writing that!
+This blog post is a review of our holidays at Flamingo Land resort as a family of 4 in 2017 and 2022.
+If you get a better sense of things visually then do scroll to the bottom of this post where there is a YouTube video of our 2017 trip.

-We booked a caravan for 2 nights (Friday/Saturday) which gave us access to the theme park/zoo for 3 days (Friday, Saturday and Sunday).
+In 2017 we booked a Flamingo Land caravan for 2 nights (Friday/Saturday) which gave us access to the theme park/zoo for 3 days (Friday, Saturday and Sunday).
 This cost £427 which we thought was a hefty amount to pay.
 But considering access to the theme park itself costs £45 for anyone in your party above three years old, if you have a lot of people staying in your van it starts to work out to be great value for money.

 Check in to the caravan is not until 4pm but they do often have check in earlier than that too.
 It just depends if your van is ready so definitely ask them.

 in 2017, when we arrived at our caravan, we were pleasantly surprised that despite not having booked the best caravan on offer, it was modern and spacious.
 We were more than happy with it.
 It was all safe for our toddler.

 There was a separate toilet to the shower room which meant that no one was hogging the toilet when one of us needed a shower like on our last caravan holiday to Haggerston Castle.